-Even if you already do all the abovementioned things as part of your at-home oral hygiene routine, regular visits to the dental office are still necessary.
+Even if you already do all the above-mentioned things as part of your at-home oral hygiene routine, regular visits to the dental office are still necessary.
 Why?

-Those dental conditions or irregularities you found that are causing severe, chronic discomfort will be best diagnosed by a trained dental professional.
+Those dental conditions or irregularities you found that is causing severe, chronic discomfort will be best diagnosed by a trained dental professional.
 A dentist will also know the best course of treatment to take.

 Dental offices will also have more tools and equipment than what you have at home, including specialized tartar scrapers, powerful toothbrushes, and more concentrated toothpaste.
-The operation of such equipment by the hygienist will also allow for a deeper and more though cleaning of hard-to-reach places.
+The operation of such equipment by the hygienist will also allow for a deeper and more thorough cleaning of hard-to-reach places.
 Dentists can also deep clean your gums using special tools and procedures and ward off possible gum disease.

-Your dentist, in short can offer the best, most effective treatment of dental issues and provide a deeper cleaning than what you can do at home.
+Your dentist, in short, can offer the best, most effective treatment of dental issues and provide a deeper cleaning than what you can do at home.

 Good at-home dental hygiene won't ensure good dental health no matter how white and healthy your teeth look.
 Only relying on the occasional dental office visit and the dentist recommendations also won't bring about healthy teeth and gums.